-- review data on loans, investments and services in the city of Cleveland, - negotiate Memorandums of Understanding (MOU) with area lenders, - monitor the progress of financial institutions toward meeting the goals and objectives stated in their agreements - create partnerships that provide for the exchange of information - create partnerships that leverage resources to expand lending to those that traditionally lower rates of lending in Cleveland through programs that provide:

-- o Gap Financing
+- Review data on loans, investments and services in the city of Cleveland, - Negotiate Memorandums of Understanding (MOU) with area lenders, - Monitor the progress of financial institutions toward meeting the goals and objectives stated in their agreements - Create partnerships that provide for the exchange of information - Create partnerships that leverage resources to expand lending to those that traditionally lower rates of lending in Cleveland through programs that provide: - o Gap Financing

+Ten Year Housing Plan/Safe Housing Initiatives - Banking Relations (cont'd)

-- o Public/Private Shared Loans
+- Public/Private Shared Loans

-- Loan Loss Reserve
+- o Loan Loss Reserve

 - Down Payment Assistance

-- Interest Rate Subsidies
+- o Interest Rate Subsidies

 - Certificate of Deposit Backed Initiatives

 - Other eligible approaches

-- develop a process to evaluate applications for receipt of city deposits based on their service and investment in Cleveland neighborhoods, to residents and for businesses.
+Develop a process to evaluate applications for receipt of city deposits based on their service and investment in Cleveland neighborhoods, to residents and for businesses..

-- 6. Ten Year Housing Plan- Strategic Initiatives- Abatement Demolition and Board Up- The Department of Building and Housing will administer a demolition program for condemned structures that pose a threat to the health/safety of Cleveland Residents.
+2. Ten Year Housing Plan/Strategic Initiatives - Abatement Demolition and Board Up

+The Department of Building and Housing will administer a demolition program for condemned structures that pose a threat to the health/safety of Cleveland Residents.

-- 7. Ten Year Housing Plan- Strategic Initiatives- Project Clean- Seasonal work crews are hired during the spring and summer to clean and cut vacant blighted city-owned lots, primarily in low/moderate income areas.
+3. Ten Year Housing Plan/Strategic Initiatives - Project Clean

+Seasonal work crews are hired during the spring and summer to clean and cut vacant blighted city-owned lots, primarily in low/moderate income areas.
 These lots are targeted for redevelopment through the city's land reutilization program.
 The purpose of the City Land Bank is to acquire vacant and abandoned tax delinquent residential property and to market the property to individuals, developers and non-profit organizations for productive reuse.
 Funding supports the use of vacant, city-owned property as garden sites, provision of gardening supplies, and technical assistance to developers of neighborhood gardens.
 Produce generated is distributed among the Cleveland residents maintaining the sites and is donated to local food pantries.

-- 8. Ten Year Housing Plan- Strategic Initiatives- Citywide Grants- This program provides activity grants to City-wide organizations for CDBG eligible services, public facility activities, economic development activities and real estate development activities in strategic geographic areas and neighborhoods.
+4. Ten Year Housing Plan/Strategic Initiatives - Citywide Grants

+This program provides activity grants to City-wide organizations for CDBG eligible services, public facility activities, economic development activities and real estate development activities in strategic geographic areas and neighborhoods.
 The primary objective is to fund activities that stabilize existing housing, provide housing opportunities for low-income residents, and improve the quality of life in Cleveland neighborhoods.
 City-wide organizations that either operate programs that provide a direct benefit to low- and moderate-income residents or help support City programs that provide the direct benefit to low- and moderate-income residents.

-- 9. Ten Year Housing Plan- Strategic Initiatives- CDC Activity Grants- The Community Development Corporation (CDC) Activity Grant Program supports non-profit, neighborhood-based organizations that are engaged in CDBG-eligible housing activities, commercial development and related public service activities.
+5. Ten Year Housing Plan/Strategic Initiatives - CDC Activity Grants

+The Community Development Corporation (CDC) Activity Grant Program supports non-profit, neighborhood-based organizations that are engaged in CDBG-eligible housing activities, commercial development and related public service activities.
 Seventeen (17) neighborhood-based development organizations received grants in PY2022.
 Through a Request For Proposals agencies propose activities that are appropriate for their service area; and that are consistent with the Connecting Cleveland 2020 Citywide Plan and other approved neighborhood plans.
 Proposals must describe program staffing, steps agencies will take to arrive at measurable accomplishments and benchmarks that can be reported on a quarterly basis.
 Funding will cover a 12-month performance period and will be comprised of Departmental and Neighborhood Development Activity allocations.
 Eligible activities include:

+Ten Year Housing Plan/Strategic Initiatives - CDC Activity Grants (cont'd)

-- Single-Family Rehabilitation, Residential Rehabilitation Referral, Design Review, Public Information, - Small Business Technical Assistance, Design Review & Public Information, - Public Services, and - Interim Assistance.
+- Single-Family Rehabilitation, Residential Rehabilitation Referral, Design Review, Public Information. - Small Business Technical Assistance, Design Review & Public Information, - Public Services, and - Interim Assistance.